wso2-attic/ballerina-integrator/README.md

 }
 ```

 ### Writing unit tests

 In Ballerina, the unit test cases should be in the same package inside a folder named as 'tests'.
 When writing the test functions the below convention should be followed.

-- Test functions should be annotated with `@test:Config`.
-See the below example.
+Test functions should be annotated with `@test:Config`.
+See the following example.

 ```ballerina
    @test:Config
    company_recruitment_agency_service) {
 ```

-This guide contains unit test cases for each resource available in the 'company_recruitment_agency_service implemented above.
+This guide contains unit test cases for each resource available in the `company_recruitment_agency_service` implemented above.

-To run the unit tests, open your terminal and navigate to `/content-based-routing/guide`, and run the following command.
+To run the unit tests, open your command line and navigate to `/content-based-routing/guide`, and run the following command.

 ```bash
    $ ballerina test
 ```